JoseScript7/Exp-1/README.md

+# Exp-1:
-# Exp-1 ATM & BANKING SYSTEM
+ATM & BANKING SYSTEM

+# AIM:
-# AIM:To draw a UML diagram for an ATM and Banking System.
+To draw a UML diagram for an ATM and Banking System.

 # SRS (Procedure):
 Create the following diagrams in StarUML: